matrix-org/matrix-spec-proposals/proposals/2246-asynchronous-uploads.md

 A new query parameter, `timeout_ms` is added to the endpoints that can download media.
 It's an integer that specifies the maximum number of milliseconds that the client is willing to wait to start receiving data.
 The default value is 20000 (20 seconds).
-The server can and should impose a maximum value for this parameter.
+The content repository can and should impose a maximum value for this parameter.
+The content repository can also choose to respond before the timeout if it desires.

-If the media is available immediately (for example in the case of a non-asynchronous upload), the server should ignore this parameter.
+If the media is available immediately (for example in the case of a non-asynchronous upload), the content repository should ignore this parameter.

+If the MXC has expired, the content repository should respond with `M_NOT_FOUND` and a HTTP 404 status code.

-If the data is not available before the specified time is up, the content repository returns a `M_NOT_YET_UPLOADED` error with a HTTP 504 status code.
+If the data is not available when the server chooses to respond, the content repository returns a `M_NOT_YET_UPLOADED` error with a HTTP 504 status code.

 For the `/download` endpoint, the server could also stream data directly as it